Vintageinfo – All About Vintage Lighting

 Designer: Otto Wasch.

-Other versions: According the Raak Catalogues the Raak Krekel table lamp exists in 1 version, labelled R.60 or R-60.
-You can find other versions online, but they are probably fake, so beware.
-It is not so difficult to make this lamp.
-Always buy one with a Raak label, or at least with an old switch on the back, such as this one.
+Other versions: According to the Raak catalogues, the Raak Krekel table lamp exists in only one version, labelled R.60 or R-60.
+Other versions do appear online, but these are fake, so caution is advised.
+The design is not particularly difficult to copy.
+For that reason, it is best to buy one with a Raak label or, at the very least, with an old switch on the back, as seen on this example.

-Krekel is the Dutch word for cricket, an obvious name for this table lamp.
+Krekel is the Dutch word for cricket, a simple and very fitting name for this table lamp.

 Otto Wasch

-Do you have an idea?
-Please let us know through the contact form and help improve the websites exactitude.
+If you happen to know more about Otto Wasch, please let us know through the contact form and help improve the accuracy of this website.

 Raak